-Projects allocated 9% HTC must comply with all Minnesota Housing Building Standards, which include standards found in the Architect's Guide, Contractor's Guide, Environmental

-Standards, etc., as applicable.
-These standards and guides are available on our Building Standards webpage.
+Projects allocated 9% HTC must comply with all Minnesota Housing Building Standards, which include standards found in the Architect's Guide, Contractor's Guide, etc., as applicable.
+These standards and guides are available on Minnesota Housing's Building Standards webpage.